-As the Sr UX and UI designer and Information Architect, I worked with the product and engineering teams based in Aliso Viejo, California.
+As the senior UX and UI designer and Information Architect, I worked with the product and engineering teams in Aliso Viejo, California.
 My job was to add a scheduling component and improve the application's overall usability across all platforms.

 I took ownership of the Virtumedix UX in mid-2016.
 I worked with the product, engineering, and sales team leaders to upgrade the UI and design a new foundation of scheduling appointments into the system.

 The existing UX framework at the time was not consistent across platforms.
 Nor did it align with expected patient experiences.
-The framework needed to be customized in order to make user friendly experiences.
+The framework needed customization to make it more user-friendly.

 The old framework and style guide